 Are you looking for the creamy garlic sauce recipe served in restaurants?
 Then this recipe is yours!
 My Garlic sauce or Authentic Middle Eastern Toum is perfectly light, fluffy, and the ultimate pair to my Middle Eastern Chicken Shawarma.

-Best Ways to Enjoy Garlic Sauce
+Best Ways to Enjoy Toum Sauce

 A staple for the well-known Authentic Middle Eastern Chicken Shawarma is the Middle Eastern Toum sauce.
 Middle Eastern people love to spread lots of garlic sauce in their Shawarma sandwiches.
 The combination is irresistible!

-It is the ultimate, tasty way to dip French fries and roasted veggies in Ketchup and this garlic sauce.
+It is the ultimate, tasty way to dip French fries and roasted veggies in Ketchup and this garlic toum sauce.
 It adds a kick of flavor to any meal.

 Expert Tips for Best Results